matthewfcarlson/matthewfcarlson.github.io/content/projects/crowdtrivia/index.md

 There are now two pieces of this: the renderer and the brain.
 The renderer pushes pixels to the virtual webcam and the brain keeps track of the questions.
+There's a handy [resources that uses PIL](https://stackoverflow.com/questions/45947608/rendering-a-unicode-ascii-character-to-a-numpy-array) to write text directly to a numpy array of pixels.

 ## Step 4: Integrating with Streams